cs262g-theConsumables/Material/README.md

 Supplemental Specifications
 ------------------------
 1. Non-functional requirements
-    -Only Calvin students can use the app
+    1. Only Calvin students can use the app
-    -Compatable on all Android devices, not IOS
+    2. Compatable on all Android devices, not IOS
-    -Using the app results in relationships
+    3. Using the app results in relationships
-    -A user's profile is secure and doesn't allow for fake profiles -The app is free from charge.
+    4. A user's profile is secure and doesn't allow for fake profiles
+    5. The app is free from charge.
-    -Not open source.
+    6. Not open source.
 This coould lead to tampering with results.
 2. Test Suite — This test suite specifies how you will test your system and reports on how the testing went, including:
 3. Unit testing of your system modules (at levels 0 and 1) (if required by the instructor)
 4. System testing of your system functions (at levels 1 and 2)